 The Kumbh Mela festival hosts the entire spectrum of Hindu society but more than everything else it is identified (historically and principally) with Indian Sadhus.

 In 2001, more than 180,000 Sadhus from various Akharas (groups) travelled from all over India to attend the festival.

-Since the beginning of Indian civilization Sadhus were considered to know something ordinary people did not.
+Since the beginning of Indian civilization, Sadhus was considered to know something ordinary people did not.

-Sadhus are willing to go where no one else has the courage to go and to do what other people won’t dare to do.
+Sadhus are willing to go where no one else dares to go and to do what other people won’t dare to do.
 They are willing to cross the lines of the most precious values of Indian society.
-Death, for Indian people represents the absolute form of impurity.
+Death, for Indian people, represents the absolute form of impurity.

 During the Kumbh Mela Indians come to look at them displaying their bizarre ways of expressing indifference to pain; lying on thorns, endure extremes of heat and cold and deform their bodies in ways you can’t possibly imagine.

 “The only people who see the whole picture are the ones who step outside the frame” Salman Rushdi